Gravel Driveway Services in Eastman, GA.

 Does a gravel driveway need a base layer?

 In Dodge County, Georgia, a base layer is essential for any gravel driveway that needs to hold up under regular vehicle traffic.
 Middle Georgia's red clay subsoil absorbs water and softens under load — without a compacted crusher run base layer, surface gravel sinks into the clay and the driveway develops ruts and soft spots after the first significant rainfall.
-A proper base of 4–6 inches of compacted crusher run is the single most important factor in driveway longevity in this region.
+A proper base of 4–6 inches of compacted crusher run is the single most important factor in gravel driveway longevity in Eastman, GA and the surrounding region.

 What are the pros and cons of a gravel driveway?

 In Dodge County, Georgia, the main advantages of a gravel driveway are cost (significantly less expensive than concrete or asphalt), drainage (gravel sheds water better than impervious surfaces), and practicality for long rural driveways where paved surfaces are cost-prohibitive.
 The primary drawbacks are the need for periodic top-dressing and regrading every few years, and gravel migration to the edges on driveways with any significant slope.
-For most rural Dodge County property owners, gravel remains the most cost-effective and functional choice for driveways over 150 feet.
+For most property owners, a gravel driveway in Eastman or anywhere in Dodge County remains the most cost-effective and functional choice for runs over 150 feet.

 How do you keep gravel from washing away on a driveway?